covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

     }
     ```

 There're quite a lot of codes above.
 In fact, CheckBox, RadioButton, Switch, SwitchCompat, and ToggleButton are all sub-classes of CompoundButton, and so share a lot of things e.g. methods in common.
-Also most of these should be familiar by now.
+Also, most of these should be familiar by now.

 ### Spinner, AdapterView

-The wedigets that haven't been dealt include the Spinner.
-It takes a seperate section for it.
+The widgets that haven't been dealt include the Spinner.
+It takes a separate section for it.

 1. Change MainActivity signature to `public class MainActivity extends AppCompatActivity implements AdapterView.OnItemSelectedListener`.
 2. Insert the following into `onCreate()` method